Twisting Kelvin Cells for Enhanced Vibration Control: Matricees Parameters

 \subsection{Longitudinal–torsional model: Di-atomic case}

-To obtain the dispersion relation shown in Fig.~\ref{fig:3_Analytic_avoidCross}, the mass–spring model is extended to the diatomic configuration (see Fig.~\ref{fig:AnalyticalModels}), thus featuring four degrees-of-freedom~$\mathbf{U} = \left[u_1, \varphi_1, u_2, \varphi_2 \right]^\mathrm{T}$.
+To obtain the dispersion relation shown in Fig.~6a of the manuscript, the mass–spring model is extended to a diatomic configuration (cf. manuscript Fig.~3a), thus featuring four degrees-of-freedom~$\mathbf{U} = \left[u_1, \varphi_1, u_2, \varphi_2 \right]^\mathrm{T}$.
 The dispersion relation is obtained by solving

 where $\mathbf{M}=\operatorname{diag}\!\big(m_1,\;J_1,\;m_2,\;J_2\big)$ and $\mathbf{K}(q)$ the assembled stiffness matrix that is composed diverging axial and rotational stiffnesses~$K_{\mathrm{l}_{1,2}}$ and $K_{\mathrm{t}_{1,2}}$ and the elastic longitudinal--torsional coupling stiffness~$K_{\mathrm{lt}}$ such that